OSU-BMBL/ssread/static/docs/faq.md

 |     SLC1A3     |                       |                        |                        |     AIF-1     |                      |                                     |
 |                |                       |                        |                        |    TMEM119    |                      |

-## 2. Identification of Human and Mouse disease cell types based on the healthy atlas
+## 2. Identification of Human and Mouse disease cell types based on the control atlas

-Not all cells collected from AD patient samples are malignant, and there are heterogeneous cells within individual patients, i.e. normal healthy cells are included.
-These healthy cells maintain distinct regulatory mechanisms and gene expression patterns compared to AD cells and will disturb the accurate identification of AD cell types.
-Thus, the removal of healthy cells from AD data is critical to identify real AD-associated cells.
-Using the Human and Mouse healthy atlas, we sought to project AD-associated cells onto the healthy atlas at single-cell resolution to identify Human and Mouse disease cell types.
+Not all cells collected from AD patient samples are malignant, and there are heterogeneous cells within individual patients, i.e. normal control cells are included.
+These control cells maintain distinct regulatory mechanisms and gene expression patterns compared to AD cells and will disturb the accurate identification of AD cell types.
+Thus, the removal of control cells from AD data is critical to identify real AD-associated cells.
+Using the Human and Mouse control atlas, we sought to project AD-associated cells onto the control atlas at single-cell resolution to identify Human and Mouse disease cell types.
 The AD disease cell types were then visualized using UMAP.

-To determine whether cells from disease datasets are healthy-like.
-Harmony R package (v1.0) was used to integrate the disease dataset with its corresponding healthy atlas.
+To determine whether cells from disease datasets are control-like.
+Harmony R package (v1.0) was used to integrate the disease dataset with its corresponding control atlas.
 After the integration, cells were clustered using Seurat with a resolution of 4.
-A hypergeometric test was performed for each cluster using the number of cells from disease cells and the number of cells from the healthy atlas.
-Clusters were considered to be healthy-like if the hypergeometric test result was significant (p-value < 0.0001, Benjamini-Hochberg adjusted), and the cells from disease dataset in healthy-like clusters were removed from the downstream analyses.
+A hypergeometric test was performed for each cluster using the number of cells from disease cells and the number of cells from the control atlas.
+Clusters were considered to be control-like if the hypergeometric test result was significant (p-value < 0.0001, Benjamini-Hochberg adjusted), and the cells from disease dataset in control-like clusters were removed from the downstream analyses.

-For the remaining cells, Seurat’s _FindTransferAnchors_ function was used to find transfer anchors using PCA to project the healthy-atlas onto the disease dataset.
+For the remaining cells, Seurat’s _FindTransferAnchors_ function was used to find transfer anchors using PCA to project the control-atlas onto the disease dataset.
 Cell types were transfered using the _TransferData_ function using PCA for the weighting anchors.

 ## 3. Identification of differentially expressed genes